Now that the weather has finally improved, here is our updated barbecue guide.

 If you do go for gas, it’s worth having a spare gas bottle, it could be disaster if you one bottle runs out half way through your party.

 For charcoal there is a choice of lumpwood or briquettes.
-Purists prefer the former, as there are no additives (binders), I though have found lumpwood burns through too quickly with my Weber kettle.
-Like most things, the doesn’t always pay, it can contain a lot of dust and small lumps which burn through too fast.
+Purists prefer the former, as there are no additives (binders), I though, have found lumpwood burns through too quickly with my Weber kettle.
+Like most things, quality varies, cheaper charcoal can contain a lot of dust and small lumps which burn through too fast.

 Outdoor cooking seems to improve appetites so you need to cook enough food for the size of your typical families or parties.
 To do this you will need enough grill space, cooking indirect does reduce the space available, but by using or buying warming grills alleviate this, allowing you to cook slowly or keep things warm.